ucki/URP-T-v.01/README.md

 NEW 24.06.2016 Added some more Webscans.
 Because this scans are quite intense to you machine, don't run the aggainst a huge targetlist.
 It can clog up your system quite fast.
+To reduce the targets re run 1-1 and 1-2 scripts with one ip you want to test, this will reduce theload of all later tests.
+Of course, if you want your huge targetlist again rerun 1-1&1-2 or just copy your ip list files (all XXX-ip.txt stuff in the result folder) first before reducing your scope.

 New Version of https://github.com/ucki/URP